 He concentrates his practice in the area of plaintiff's personal injury law, representing individuals injured in auto accidents, wrongful death matters, premises liability actions, and product liability cases.
 Ryann also practices as an experienced commercial and business litigator.

 Ryann's extensive litigation experience began when he started his legal career as a Prosecutor for one of the country's largest Prosecutor's offices.
 As a Prosecutor, Ryann gained significant and valuable courtroom experience.
 He then moved into the civil sector where he joined Jones, Skelton & Hochuli, PLC, one of the largest and most reputable civil litigation firms in Phoenix, Arizona.
-Ryann was also a former law clerk to Justice Steven Markman of the Michigan Supreme Court and Justice Michael Gross of the New York State Supreme Court.
+Ryann was also a former law clerk to Chief Justice Steven Markman of the Michigan Supreme Court and Justice Michael Gross of the New York State Supreme Court.

 Ryann earned his Juris Doctor degree from Michigan State University College of Law.
 While in Law School, Ryann excelled in the area of trial practice.
 He was selected to the Law School's Moot Court Board where he successfully competed in national trial and appellate competitions, earning national recognition for trial advocacy and brief writing.
 He was later selected to teach junior law students and became the captain of an appellate team.
 He lead his team to the top of a prestigious national appellate competition, winning "Best Brief" and advancing to the semi-finals for oral advocacy.

 Ryann is admitted to practice in both Michigan and Arizona and is a member of the bar in each state.
 Throughout his legal career, he has successfully tried cases to judges and juries in both Arizona and Michigan.
 He has represented numerous individuals, small businesses, government agencies, and Fortune 500 companies.
 And he has attended hundreds of motion hearings in both Federal and State Courts on a wide variety of legal matters.